GlobeProgger/globeprogger.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-By day I'm is a security software architect focusing on product security in the regulated medical environment, by night I love to hack and build web3 crypto stuff.
+By day I'm is a product security architect focusing on product security in the regulated medical environment, by night I love to hack and build web3 crypto stuff.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->